 2. Faulty Power Control Module (PCM)

-Vehicles are equipped with a PCM module to fully control and operate the vehicle’s automatic transmission system.
-The PCM module controls the automatic transmission function based on signals from sensors located in the automatic transmission.
+The PCM module plays a vital role in completely controlling and operating the vehicle’s automatic transmission system.
+The PCM module controls the automatic transmission function from signals from the automatic transmission sensor.

-But sometimes, due to some reason, the PCM module installed in the vehicles gets faulty or some other type of error occurs.
+But sometimes, due to some reason, the PCM module installed in the vehicles gets damaged or some other type of error occurs, due to which the PCM module becomes unable to operate the automatic transmission.

-Due to this, there is no problem with the initial gear shifting in the automatic transmission.
-But the automatic transmission is not able to shift into high gear.
+Due to this, there is no problem with initial gear shifting in automatic transmission.
+But the automatic transmission is unable to shift into high gear.

 3. Faulty Torque Converter

-A torque converter is used instead of a manual clutch in an automatic transmission system.
-The torque converter transfers the power of the engine to the automatic transmission via transmission fluid.
+A torque converter is used in place of a manual clutch in automatic transmission systems.
+The torque converter transfers engine power to the automatic transmission through transmission fluid.

 4. Damaged Shift Interlock Solenoid